FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/health/health_17.md

 ---
 title: "How long can you wait after dropping food on the ground to eat it without having germs attached?
 Some say it's a five-second rule, others say ten."
-summary: "Germs immediately stick to food dropped on the floor, regardless of the "five-second rule."
+summary: "Germs immediately stick to food dropped on the floor, regardless of the 'five-second rule'.
 Research shows wood and tile floors transfer more bacteria than carpet.
 While most germs are harmless, avoid eating food off the floor for your health."
 author: "Dr. Ava Mitchell"
 degree: "PhD in Medicinal Chemistry, University College London"
 tutor_type: "IB & A-Level Chemistry Tutor"